benkline/the-typescript-strikes-back/README.md

 There is only one large component, and a lot of commented out code - this is because it is still a work in progress - this would obviously not be a PR in a production setting.

 ### Future improvements
-Break the large components into much smaller components, more atomic/functional units.
+Break the single large component into much smaller, more atomic or functional, components.
 Tests, CSS...
 Get it actually working :joy:

 **This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.1.**